EDC Las Vegas guide

 Plan the exit early, keep the true essentials easy to find, and make sure the tired version of your group can still execute the plan.
 That usually means fewer assumptions, a clear regroup rule, and enough battery to get through the return without stress.

-Open the builder with the relevant trip context already in place.
+Open the list with the relevant trip context already in place.

 Build My Arrival-Friendly List →